eleda77/eleda77.github.io/docs/vocab_list.md

 ### J {#header-title-10}
 **jess** - a short leather strap that is fastened round each leg of a hawk

+**jobbing** - employed to do occasional pieces of work, rather than on a regular or permanent basis

 **jounce** - move up and down suddenly

 **juugly** - (for eggs) with the white all sticky and runny and full of slimy bits (Pratchett made this up for sure)